jiho/atlasr/documentation/HOWTO create a BRT model.md

 *	`taxa`	a vector of taxa names as character strings.
 Those will be matched against the actual names in the input data file and can therefore be abbreviated.
 For example, if the taxa in the input data are "calanus", "calanus_propinquus" and "calanus_simillimus", `taxa="pro"` will match "calanus_propinquus", `taxa="cala"` will match all three, but  `taxa="calanus"` will match only "calanus" (because the name is specified completely).

 *	`variables`	a vector of environment variables names as character strings.
 Like `taxa` they can be abbreviated and will be matched against names of variables in the the environmental dataset.

+*	`transformations`	a list of transformations (strings) to apply to each variable.
+Use an empty string if no transformation is required for a given variable. e.g. `transformations=list("log10(x)","")` will apply a log10 transformation to the first variable and no transformation to the second.

 *	`family=c("bernoulli", "gaussian", "poisson")`	the distribution of data for each taxon. "bernoulli" is for presence/absence, "gaussian" and "poisson" are for abundances.